Sidra20870/markdown-cheatsheet/README.md

     What are some important systems?

 ## Founder Of HCI ##
-   <b>Stuart K. Card, Allen Newell, and Thomas P. Moran<b>
-   The HCI term declared or popular by both of him in 1983 book <b>The Psychology of Human-Computer Interaction<b> and first use in 1980 but first known in 1975.
+    Stuart K. Card, Allen Newell, and Thomas P. Moran The HCI term declared or popular by both of him in 1983 book **The Psychology of Human-Computer Interaction** and first use in 1980 but first known in 1975.

 ## Father Of HCI ##
-   <b>Ben Shneiderman<b>
+   Ben Shneiderman
    He is one of the father of this HCI feild.